mikedelong/kaggle-zestimate/capstone_report.md

 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_
+As stated above we will be calculating the log-error of the Zestimate; we will be attempting to minimize the mean absolute error (MAE) of the log-error, which is the mean of the absolute values of the difference between the predicted value and the Zestimate value.
+Alternatives here would be the mean squared error (MSE) or the root mean squared error (RMSE).

+This choice was not open for us to make; the contest designers chose this error measure.
+This is a pretty reasonable choice however, because it represents a preference for minimizing the error at every point, by weighting each datapoint equally.
+The mean-squared error measures, by contrast, weight large errors more heavily.

 ## II.
 Analysis
 _(approx. 2-4 pages)_